-These are just some of the benefits of focusing on D&I. Companies also report better creativity and faster problem solving.
-A more diverse team can avoid some of the issues caused by Group Think and reap large benefits for the business.
+These are just some of the benefits of focusing on D&I. Companies also report better creativity (Science Direct) and faster problem-solving.
+A more diverse team can avoid some of the issues caused by Group Think and reap significant benefits for the business.

-With so much research highlighting significant benefits for businesses and with an increasing expectation from both customers and employees, are companies taking advantage of these opportunities?
+With so much research highlighting significant benefits for businesses and increasing expectations from customers and employees, are companies taking advantage of these opportunities?

 D&I has been recognised as being a key priority for companies for some time.
-In our research, carried in December 2018, 92% of HR/TA/D&I teams surveyed said diversity and inclusion was a focus in their company.
+In our research, 92% of HR/TA/D&I teams surveyed said diversity and inclusion was a focus in their company.

 When asked about the level of operation, respondents categorised their business as follows:

-While there has been some progress, this has been inconsistent between companies and, even where targets have been reached, there is still much to do.
+Progress continues to be made, and this can be seen in the changing makeup of FTSE company boards.
+However, progress is inconsistent between companies and even where targets have been reached, there is still much to do.

 With these figures demonstrating a clear need to keep addressing D&I issues, what are the main challenges holding companies back?

 As the lack of reporting demonstrates, companies are still struggling to ensure their diversity focus covers all groups who face discrimination and exclusion.
-Companies need to ensure that their D&I policies remain up to date so that progress can be measured and newly-identifying groups can be included.
+Companies need to ensure that their D&I policies remain current so that progress can be measured and newly-identifying groups can be included.

-Our research showed that companies recognised the impact of bias in the recruitment process, with 92% of companies employing various methods and training to mitigate against bias occurring.
-The most common method was ‘Unconscious Bias’ with 40% of respondents stating they currently use this or are training managers in it.
+Our research showed that companies recognised the impact of bias in the recruitment process, with 92% of companies employing various methods and training to mitigate against bias.
+The most common form was ‘Unconscious Bias’ training, with 40% of respondents stating they currently use this or are training managers.

 Other methods included:

-Intersectionality defines how different aspects of a person's social and political identities combine and impact on discrimination and inclusion.
-Although this term has been used for 30 years, it has gained more visibility in recent times.
+Intersectionality defines how different aspects of a person's social and political identities combine and impact discrimination and inclusion.
+Although this term has been used for 30 years, it has recently gained more visibility.
 Companies need to ensure that their D&I focus can address the potential increased exclusion faced by employees who belong to two or more underrepresented categories.

-For businesses to improve their diversity and inclusion, employees must be able to safely report discrimination, harassment, exclusion or other issues.
+For businesses to improve their diversity and inclusion, employees must be able to report discrimination, harassment, exclusion or other problems safely.

 However, data from HBR shows that approximately 50% of discrimination and harassment complaints lead to some type of retaliation and experience worse mental or physical health than those who were harassed but did not raise the issue.

-This needs to be a focus so that employees can raise issues, allowing companies understand and address them.
+This needs to be a focus so employees can raise issues, allowing companies to understand and address them.

-Diversity and inclusion have many aspects, so it’s important to ensure that any initiatives are clearly focused and address the main challenges your business faces.
+There are many aspects to diversity and inclusion, so it’s essential to ensure that any initiatives are focused and address your business's main challenges.
 Here are our top recommendations for improving D&I in your organisation:

 Our research showed that in 56% of companies D&I is owned by the HR/TA team.
 24% of respondents said that the Senior Leadership Team or other senior director owned this activity, and only 20% had a dedicated D&I Director or team.

-Given the impact of D&I not only on employees but also the financial health and customer brand perception of the business, it’s essential that the CEO and board members have visibility and are driving changes across the business, influencing company culture and setting targets for the future.
+Given the impact of D&I not only on employees but also on the financial health and customer brand perception of the business, the CEO and board members must have visibility.
+This will enable support at the highest level to drive changes across the business, influence company culture and set targets for the future.

-While much of the focus is often on ethnical and gender diversity, it’s clear from the figures that many companies are neglecting wider diversity targets.
+While much of the focus is often on ethnic and gender diversity, it’s clear from the figures that many companies are neglecting broader diversity targets.
 From disability, sexual preference and gender identity to intersectionality and diversity of background, there are many aspects of D&I that companies should be addressing.

-While setting KPIs is an essential step in measuring success, the numbers are a means to an end.
-To unlock the many benefits that come with strong D&I, companies need to look beyond the statistics to ensure inclusion and diversity of thought throughout the business.
+While setting KPIs is essential in measuring success, the numbers are a means to an end.
+To unlock the many benefits of strong D&I, companies must look beyond the statistics to ensure inclusion and diversity of thought throughout the business.

-To make improvements in D&I, it’s important to understand how well your business is performing.
-While it’s essential to have access to the right data, knowing the figures alone is not enough – businesses also need to understand the causes which underlie any lack of diversity within the business.
+It’s crucial to understand how well your business is performing to make improvements.
+While it’s essential to have access to the correct data, knowing the figures alone is not enough – businesses also need to understand the causes which underlie any lack of diversity within the business.

-Independent research helps provide more detailed insights that set your D&I data within the wider context of market, competitor and talent pool information to help you understand and reach the right talent.
+Independent research helps provide more detailed insights that set your D&I data within the broader context of market, competitor and talent pool information to help you understand and reach the right talent.

-Training all employees in diversity awareness can help improve inclusion, but leaders also need to be aware of the impact of decisions and who is involved in making them.
-This is particularly true now, when changes in working environment are happening as a result of the coronavirus pandemic.
+Training all employees in diversity awareness can help improve inclusion, but leaders must also be aware of the impact of decisions and who is involved in making them.

 Our research with TA/HR/D&I teams in a wide range of industries showed that:

-Making the most of the tools and initiatives can help to improve diversity within your organisation.
+Other options include using scored assessments and structured scoring in interviews to help remove bias from the process.
+Making the most of the tools and initiatives can help improve your organisation's diversity.

-Many aspects of the hiring process, from where you advertise vacancies to employee referral programmes, can impact the diversity of your candidates and therefore your employees.
-By seeking candidates from outside your usual recruitment sources, D&I can be improved.
+Many aspects of the hiring process, from where you advertise vacancies to employee referral programmes, can impact the diversity of your candidates and, therefore, your employees.
+By seeking candidates from outside your usual recruitment sources, you can improve D&I.